BennyHernandez/TheLeftistMen/_posts/2023-10-25-The-Leftist-Men-Summer-Recap.markdown

 ---

 Since then a few things have gone on with LEFOLG.
 Ben planned on leaving Taco Bell yet again and was hired at Noah’s Bagels.
 He took the job but for the third time, he returned to Taco Bell.
 He now plans on moving to a different Taco Bell location and working mornings, rather than closing at night.
-The other Leftist Men have been working hard at school and all have been maintaining great grades.
+The other the men of LEFOLG have been working hard at school and all have been maintaining great grades.
 All are also involved in the school’s production of Lend Me A Tenor, a farcical comedy where Matthew has taken on the lead role of Max.
 Eric is currently a part of the sound team and Evan has been working tirelessly on the costumes for the show.
 The show opens pretty soon, so be on the lookout for a review from David pretty soon.

 ![Sierra College's production of Lend Me A Tenor](/assets/posts/LendMeATenor.png){:class="article-img-medium"}

 *Sierra College's production of Lend Me A Tenor*

 That about wraps up this newsletter!
 We're very sorry that it took so long to come out, seeing that it’s a summer recap at the end of October.
 David’s been pretty busy with a few personal matters, so I’ve come on board to at least help out with the newsletter side of things.
-Be on the lookout for Leftist Men content coming very soon.
+Be on the lookout for LEFOLG content coming very soon.
 Thanks for reading!

 ---